 Best of all, the price is affordable, making the use of Cordyceps possible on a much greater scale.

-Cordyceps sinensis fruiting bodies, the caterpillar fungus, are simply not a possible or affordable product offering.
-These are not in your supplements.
+To summarize, there are no economical market options for Cordyceps sinensis supplements.
+Cordyceps sinensis, the caterpillar fungus, is simply not possible as an affordable product offering.
+It is not in your supplements.

 Cs-4 is pure mycelium, but the quality of the many Cs-4 products can be variable and it is often filled with carriers.
 USA produced mycelium on grain has no research to support it and is mostly starch from the residual grain.